TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Ctrl/Properties/UseColumnsForDefaultValues.rst

    create a new record from an existing one using the "New" button.

    This may still get overridden by the default values for the record.
-When assigning values to a new record the following are used (applied in that order, e.g. Page TSconfig will overwrite User TSconfig):
+When assigning values to a new record the following are used (applied in that order, e.g. Page TSconfig will override User TSconfig):

    #.
 User TSconfig
    #.
 Page TSconfig